Hi, I’m Tim.

 I design things.
 For a lot of years, I worked at a desk in an office (many offices, actually).
 Then I tried working at a desk from my home and on a lot of airplanes as a design consultant.
 After a couple years of that, I returned to an office to lead the design and photography departments of the San Jose Mercury News and the Bay Area News Group.

 In 2015, I packed up all my things and moved to Brussels to start as Creative Director of Politico's sparkling new European operation.
-In nearly three years here, I have worked to establish a distinctive visual identity for our brand, and we’ve been honored as one of the world’s best designed newspapers two years running.
+In more than four years here, I have worked to establish a distinctive visual identity for our brand, and we’ve been honored as one of the world’s best designed newspapers three years running.
+In January, I moved to Amsterdam, but still make a return trip to our Brussels office once a week.

 You might be wondering: “What are three other things about him?”
 Well, friend, you are in luck!